jaanga/fgx-plane-spotter/road-map.md

 Road Map
 ========

+2014-02-20 ~ Theo

+Let's make maps that change the world.

+Place camera and target by lat/lon/alt

 2014-02-19 ~

 Better signage
 - with and size adjustments
 More signs with LOD
 Better shaping of objects
-Crossfeed box highlights currently sellected.
-Follws selected?
+Crossfeed box highlights currently selected.
+Follows selected?

-Look into forking
+Look into forking the PNG images

 2014-02-15 ~ Theo